We fund research to understand more about tinnitus so we can develop and find ways to treat it.

 Our research goals

-7.1 million people in the UK have tinnitus – a persistent sound in your ears like ringing or buzzing.
+1 in 7 adults in the UK have tinnitus – a persistent sound in your ears like ringing or buzzing.
 For many people it can cause serious anxiety and stress, in some cases leading to depression and sleep disorders.
 There are a number of possible causes, but it’s been most linked to loud noise that can damage the ear and can cause changes to the brain.

 We still don’t fully understand what causes tinnitus or how we can stop it.
 That’s why we need research to understand more about it and find ways to effectively treat it.

 - understand more about the biology behind it

 - develop and test strategies to treat it.

 Our leading research in this area has helped to identify regions of the brain involved in tinnitus.
 These regions act like a ‘volume control’, amplifying signals from the ear when they are weak and turning activity down when they are strong.

 Tinnitus may arise when the brain’s ‘volume control’ becomes set too high.
 It suggests that we might be able to treat tinnitus by developing drugs or other methods able to turn activity down in these parts of the brain.
 Many researchers are now focusing on this ground-breaking concept in their work to develop treatments.

 Testing brain stimulation as a possible long-term treatment for tinnitus

 - Flinders University, Australia